-GC(XIV)/INF/126 page 5
+^{2/} See also document GC(XIV)/INF/126, para.
+12.

-ICFTU is fully aware of the fact that ILO, WHO and the International 13.
-Commission on Radiological Protection, as well as the Agency, have already worked out a set of recommendations which at present form the basis of relevant national legislation in various countries We also note with satisfaction from the Annual Report of the Board of Governors to the General Conference $\frac{1}{that}$ , with the general development of atomic energy, the Agency has been developing or is intending to develop specialized activities in this field, such as the preparation of standards for the safe operation of research and power reactors, detailed technical manuals on subjects such as the production of nuclear fuel, decontamination and protective equipment and the management and disposal of We pay high tribute to the Agency for such endeavours and radioactive waste. hope that in co-operation with the relevant specialized agencies of the United Nations, it will facilitate the development of research and activities in these subjects.
-At the same time ICFTU, for its part, pledges that it will use its best endeavours at the international level and also, through its affiliated organizations at the national level, to strive for safety measures by legislation or collective agreements.
+- We are of course fully aware of the fact that the International Labour Organisation, the World Health Organization and the International Commission on Radiological Protection, as well as the Agency, have already worked out a set of recommendations which at present form the basis of relevant national legislation in various countries.
+We also note with satisfaction from the present report of the Board of Governors to the General Conference that, with the general development of atomic energy, the Agency has been developing or is intending to develop specialized activities in this field, such as the preparation of standards for the safe operation of research and power reactors, detailed technical manuals on subjects such as the production of nuclear fuel, decontamination and protective equipment and the management and disposal of radioactive waste.
+We pay high tribute to the Agency for such endeavours and hope that, in co-operation with the related specialized agencies of the United Nations, it will facilitate the development of research and activities in these specialized subjects.
+At the same time ICFTU for its part, pledges that it will use its best endeavours at the international level and also, through its affiliated organizations, at the national level to strive for safety measures by legislation or collective agreements. - 10.
+In memory of the dropping of the first atomic bombs 25 years ago, a further point of importance is the continuous effort towards complete and controlled disarmament.
+ICFTU's executive has stated in relation to this problem: